and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Mir fehlt…

-that means that something else is not present FOR YOU.
+that means that something else is not present FOR YOU, either in a neutral sense or with a tear running down the cheek :).

 - Die Elfen haben die fehlende Stück des Amuletts gefunden.